xyroton/xyroton.github.io/src/blog/dactyl_manuform.md

 This will lead to unnecessary left and right motion when typing and moving between rows.
 This extra effort will be eliminated on ortholinear keyboard, since it allows your fingers to travel up and down in a straight line without having these micro left and right motions.

+DM mention

-Side Note: Ortholinear really only makes sense on a split keyboard, since on a normal but ortholinear Keyboard one would need to bend ones wrists quite heavily in order to be able to move the fingers in a straight line  up and down.
+Note: Ortholinear really only makes sense on a split keyboard, since on a normal but ortholinear Keyboard one would need to bend ones wrists quite heavily in order to be able to move the fingers in a straight line  up and down.

 ## Keywell
 Some people treat this as a gimmick (most likely because they have never actually typed a Keyboard with one), but let me tell you it is not.
 Even if you have not yet fully learned to  type on it you will be able to tell the difference.
 For one, the distance to move from one row to the next become smaller, and secondly the change of motion is not as noticeable/none existent.
 By that I mean, for instance, moving you finger from the home row on a traditional keyboard (is the row where your fingers naturally rest on the f and j key) to one row above it (R3) to press a key there.
 That requires you to move you finger forward over the key and then change to a downward motion in order to press it.